 Top Workplace Safety Tips for Machinists

-Trained professionals not only operate machinery but also know the tooling and materials necessary to keep said machinery running at peak performance.
+Trained professionals operate machinery and know the tooling and materials necessary to keep said machinery running at peak performance.
 The best machinists, however, understand the dangers of their profession and how to keep themselves safe.
 Here are some top workplace safety tips for machinists to be aware of.

 Machine Guarding